yrezgui/meowth/README.md

-# meowth
+# Meowth Web
-Speech to text to translate with IBM Watson Cloud
+Webapp speech to text to translate with IBM Watson Cloud